jujumiago/living-civilization-framework/EDUCATION.md

 The purpose of demonstration is not simply to outperform others.

-It allows individuals, communities, and society to learn from real-world application, recognize effective practices, and continue improving.
+Within LCF, demonstration provides opportunities for individuals, communities, and society to learn from real-world application, recognize effective practices, and continue improving.

 ---

 # 5.2 Recognition and Shared Learning

-Recognition acknowledges demonstrated effort, capability, innovation, and meaningful contribution.
+Recognition within LCF may acknowledge demonstrated effort, capability, innovation, and meaningful contribution.

 Within LCF, recognition is not intended to establish personal superiority.